seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

 ## Exercise 2: Manage Governance via Azure Policy

+In this exercise you are going to add an assignment policy through an Azure buil-in policy and enforcing it to a storage account.

 In this Exercise, you will have:

 + Task 1: Create an Assignment through an Azure built-in Policy